fortrabbit/docs/14.integrations/cloudflare.md

 ### Cloudflare SSL VS Let's Encrypt

-Many fortrabbit clients have used Cloudflare to get SSL (see our [HTTPS article](/https)) for their own custom domain, without the need to book and set up a custom cert here.
+Many fortrabbit clients have used Cloudflare to get SSL for their own custom domain, without the need to book and set up a custom cert here.
 Now, fortrabbit also offers free SSL certificates via (free and zero-config) Let's Encrypt.
 So if that is your aim, you might not need Cloudflare.

 ### Cloudflare and 2nd level subdomains